owera/versa-framework/docs/interactions.rst

     │   └── subcommand
     └── subcommand

-As shown in the demonstration below you make a main slash command and build subcommands using the :meth:`~versa.ApplicationCommand.subcommand` decorator on it.
+As shown in the demonstration below you make a main slash command and build subcommands using the :meth:`~versacord.ApplicationCommand.subcommand` decorator on it.

 .. code-block:: python3

     @bot.slash_command(guild_ids=[TESTING_GUILD_ID])
-    async def main(interaction: versa.Interaction):
+    async def main(interaction: versacord.Interaction):
         """
         This is the main slash command that will be the prefix of all commands below.
         This will never get called since it has subcommands.